OsakiTsukiko/OsakiTsukiko/README.md

 🪲 Use emojis for debugging!!!!<br>
 🛒 Never underestimate the bandwidth of a station wagon full of tapes hurtling down the highway!<br>
 🪨 There is no war in Ba Sing Se!
 🦔 I fear the medallion.
+⛰️ When heaven and earth meet, a mountain hides in a mustard seed
 </p>

 <h1>Social Media</h1>